Geoffroy's cat: Taxonomy

 Since 2017, Geoffroy's cat is considered a monotypic species.

-Genetic studies have shown that Geoffroy's cat is most closely related to the kodkod.
+Early genetic studies showed Geoffroy's cat to be most closely related to the kodkod.
+A 2026 study showed the tilcayo visually resembling the more northerly relatives such as the oncilla as a closer relative.

 Characteristics

 The Geoffroy's cat is about the size of a domestic cat, but has numerous black spots and dark bands on the cheeks, head and neck as well as on the tail and limbs.
 The background colour of its fur varies from a brownish-yellow coat in the northern part of its range to a more grayish coat in the south.
 The underbelly hair is cream-coloured or even white.
 The backs of the ears are black with white spots.
 Black individuals are common.

 Its size is about 60 cm in head and body with a relatively short tail of about 31 cm.
 It weighs between 2 and 5 kg, though individuals up to 7.8 kg have been reported.
 Males are usually larger than females, and Geoffroy's cat in the south are larger than those from the north.

 It has a bite force quotient at the canine tip of 106.3.